trots/youtube-analyzer/README.md

 ## Features

 - Show YouTube search result in the table with a lot of video parameters.
-- Export search result to XLSX and CSV.
+- Export search result to XLSX, CSV and HTML.
 - YouTube API support (just set API key in the preferences).
+- Show video preview and video tags.

 ## Usage